 After a break-up most people tend to pour all their time and energy onto something else e.g. personal development, spiritual pursuits, career, hobby, social networking etc. These can become attractive alternatives and will require more effort and resourceful on your part to be able to inject yourself into your ex’s “new life”.

-8. What you’ve tried doing to get your ex back
+8. What you’ve tried to do to get your ex back

 Some things people do to try to get their ex back actually make it impossible to get an ex back.
 They either confirm what the ex does not want about you or brings out the worst in you that your ex did not even know existed.